 When donors feel appreciated invite them to support your organization more and longer-term.
 They will probably also suggest other people.

-Other tips to get donations for your fundraiser:
+Other tips to get donations for your fundraising campaign

 - Use all sorts of materials (such as videos, business cards, brochures, images, and even graphs) to add credibility.